 The FDA has OK'd the emergency use of a more advanced version of this test that can distinguish whether a person has dengue, chikungunya, or Zika, rather than having to do three different tests.
-The new version will be sent to qualified labs, the CDC says.
+The new version is in qualified labs, the CDC says.

 Another test looks for proteins called antibodies made by the immune system to fight the virus.
 It can find antibodies in the blood up to 3 months after a person is infected.